bostongolang/golang-lab-testing/README.md

 2. PLEASE BRING: A text editor or IDE suitable for writing Go code.
   * For beginners, [Sublime](http://www.sublimetext.com) is a good option.
 Make sure you install the Go plugin [here](https://github.com/DisposaBoy/GoSublime).
   * For VIM users, there is a pretty nice VIM setup [here](https://github.com/fatih/vim-go).
+  * For IDE users who want to use an IDE made for Go, [LiteIDE](https://github.com/visualfc/liteide) is a good IDE that's easy to use.

 3. PLEASE HAVE:  Some basic Go language exposure.
 You should be familiar with the Go basics: e.g., Go's types, structs, control flow structures, goroutines, and channels.
 Other programming language experience and concepts (such as networking, etc) will be helpful.
 A good introduction to the basics of Go for people familiar with